sentclose/sentc-docs/docs/guide/e2ee/group.md

 @tab Rust
 The group keys are a vec.
 Each group key got the information if the key was signed and from which user and key.
-Just integrate over the group keys after calling `prepare_get_group` and fetch all verify keys, or the keys you like to verify.
-If you want to skip keys, then just set None in the vec of verify keys.
-The index of the verify key in the vec has to match the index of the group key in the group key vec.
+Integrate over the group keys after calling `prepare_get_group` and fetch all verify-keys, or the keys you like to verify.
+If you want to skip keys, then just set None in the vec of verify-keys.
+The index of the verify-key in the vec has to match the index of the group key in the group key vec.

-`done_get_group` will return the error client_31 if the verify key failed:
+`done_get_group` will return the error client_31 if the verify-key failed:
 SentcError::Sdk(SdkError::Util(SdkUtilError::Base(Error::KeyDecryptionVerifyFailed)))

 ````rust